PaulBautin/tpil_dmri/README.md

 </details>

 ## RecobundleX
 Using the *rbx_flow* nextflow pipeline it is possible to extract white matter fiber bundles of interest.
-The script used to run is `run_rbxflow`
+The script used to run is `run_rbxflow`.

 <details><summary><b>Resources</b></summary>